mapbender/mapbender-documentation/en/bundles/FOM/UserBundle/users.rst

 -------------------

 Since Mapbender 3.0.5.3.
-Users can be set activated or deactivated by Administrators with the ACL right of at least "operator".
+Users can be set activated or deactivated by Administrators with the User-ACL-right of at least "edit".
 For this purpose, a checkbox exists in the Edit User dialog.

 A user with administration rights cannot activate or deactivate himself.